[0:00:56] About the Podcast

 –Kion Berry Aminos Building blocks for muscle recovery, reduced cravings, better cognition, immunity, and more.
 New berry flavor.
 Same proven formula.

 –Organifi Pain-soothing herbs, antioxidants, & phytonutrients all in one delicious, soothing “Golden Milk”.
-Use discount code: GREENFIELD to get 20% off your entire order!
+Go to BenGreenfieldFitness.com/Organifi and use the discount code mentioned there to get 20% off your entire order!

 –Butcher Box By ordering from ButcherBox you’ll get 100% grass-fed and grass-finished beef, free range organic chicken, and heritage breed pork, raised free from antibiotics and hormones—it’s truly a mouth-altering experience.
 You’ll also get our uncured bacon that’s free from added sugar and nitrates.
 Plus $20 Off and FREE shipping!